 After years of transition and membership changes, NAIA members Bloomfield College, Caldwell College, Dominican College, Georgian Court College, Nyack College, Teikyo-Post University and St. Thomas Aquinas College made application to the NCAA Division II.
 The seven schools applied for membership in the fall of 1998.
 In 2002 the CACC qualified for NCAA Division II Provisional Conference Status and it achieved Active Status in July of 2004.
 Six schools: Bloomfield College, Caldwell College, Dominican College, Felician College, Georgian Court College and Post University, became full Division II members in 2002-03.
 Holy Family College, Goldey-Beacom College, Nyack College and University of the Sciences in Philadelphia became active DII members in 2003-04, followed by Wilmington College in 2004-05.

 During the span from 1999-2009, the conference underwent numerous changes in addition to upgrading to Division II.
 In 1999, St. Thomas Aquinas left the conference and five new members joined.
 Felician College, Goldey-Beacom College, Holy Family College, University of the Sciences in Philadelphia and Wilmington College, all NAIA schools, immediately applied for Division II status upon becoming members.
-In 2000, New Jersey Institute of Technology (NJIT) boosted the membership to 12 schools and that number grew to 13 in 2005 as Philadelphia University started active membership.
+In 2000, New Jersey Institute of Technology (NJIT) boosted the membership to 12 schools and that number grew to 13 in 2005 as Philadelphia University, now Thomas Jefferson University, started active membership.
 NJIT moved on to Division I status after the 2005-06 season.
 The addition of Chestnut Hill College in 2007 and Concordia College in 2009 brought the CACC to 14 members.
 Only four conferences in Division II have more members.

 The CACC enjoyed early success in the ranks of Division II and Caldwell led the way in 2004.
 The Cougar softball team won the NCAA Northeast Region Championship and advanced to the Women's College World Series in Alamonte Springs, Fla., where it won a game before being eliminated.
 The Cougar baseball team was selected to the 2004 NCAA Northeast Region Tournament and won its first game before being eliminated.